Logo Anja Jepsen Photography

 • Kicking and rolling: Not all babies sit still patiently!
 Many are little bundles of energy at this age.
 Take photos of your baby kicking happily on its back, turning from side to side or trying to roll from its back to its tummy.
 These dynamic shots show your baby’s liveliness and joy of movement.

 • The “Nackidei” shoot: Babies love to romp around freely without a diaper.
-At a pleasant room temperature, you can photograph your baby naked on a soft blanket; the freedom of movement and joy are palpable.
+You can photograph your baby naked on a soft blanket at a pleasant room temperature.
+The freedom of movement and joy are tangible.
 Pay attention to safety and lay out waterproof materials!

 • Prone position with more strength: Compared to 3 months, your baby can now not only lift its head in the prone position, but also support itself on its forearms.
 Some even start to turn in circles or crawl forwards.
 These poses show growing muscle strength and coordination.